Inouju/mambo/README.md

 * `port`: Server query port
 * `bot_id`: Bot unique id, it's important that this value is right or the bot will not work properly
 * `admins`: List of admins unique id, required if you plan to use the `admin.ex` script
-* `channels`: List of the channels the bot will join, this can be either a list of channel ids or the string "all" to join all the channels
+* `channels`: List of the channels the bot will join, this can be either a list of channel ids such as [1, 12, 24] or "all" to join all the channels
 * `scripts`: List of scripts that the bot will use, put only the scripts you want to use

 Use the file [`settings.sample.json`](https://raw.github.com/inouju/mambo/master/settings.json.sample) as a guide, edit the values that you don't like,